SINGHSIDDHARTH22/linkedin-content-ai/LinkedIn_Content_AI_README.md

 - Allows manual rating of generated posts.
 - Fine-tunes future generations based on feedback.

-### 💡 Topic Suggester (Optional)
-- Analyzes trending themes from scraped data and recommends new topics.

 ### 🌐 Streamlit App
 - Input a topic, tone, and intent.
 - View post suggestions and engagement scores.